Abhiyum Naanum (film): Plot

-Raghuram gets amazed when he sees Jogi on TV with the Prime Minister and gets slightly impressed.
+Raghu gets amazed when he sees Jogi on TV with the Prime Minister and gets slightly impressed.
 However, his relationship with Jogi remains the same.
-One day when a large group of people, whom Raghuram assumes to be Jogi's relatives, turn up at his house, he gets frustrated.
+One day when a large group of people, whom Raghu assumes to be Jogi's relatives, turn up at his house, he gets frustrated.
 He vents his anger to Anu, which Abhi hears and gets hurt.
-Raghuram surprisingly does not console Abhi as he is upset with her as well.
-But soon, they both reconcile when Raghuram realises that Abhi would be happy with the man she loves.
-Raghuram learns from Abhi that the people are not relatives of Jogi but just a group of broken people whom Jogi is taking care of.
-She tells the story of some people, and Raghuram feels proud of Jogi.
+Raghu surprisingly does not console Abhi as he is upset with her as well.
+But soon, they both reconcile when Raghu realises that Abhi would be happy with the man she loves.
+Raghu learns from Abhi that the people are not relatives of Jogi but just a group of broken people whom Jogi is taking care of.
+She tells the story of some people, and Raghu feels proud of Jogi.
 He gets happy and without knowing how to show his happiness, he shouts and screams, causing people to think he has gone mad.
-Raghuram happily tells Anu that he is perfectly fine with the wedding.
-Meanwhile, Ravi and one of the orphans, Jasvinder Kaur, fall in love.
-Abhi and Jogi get married with Raghuram and Anu's blessing.
+Raghu happily tells Anu that he is perfectly fine with the wedding.
+Meanwhile, Ravi and one of the orphans, Jasbeer Kaur, fall in love.
+Abhi and Jogi get married with Raghu and Anu's blessing.
 During their reception, Ravi pours his heart out about his 'mother' Abhi.
 Dhamu and his wife declare that they are going to adopt a child and thank Jogi for that.
-Raghuram surprises Anu by inviting her parents for the reception and everyone is happy.
+Raghu surprises Anu by inviting her parents for the reception and everyone is happy.

 The next day at the airport, Abhi and her parents bid an emotional goodbye to each other.
-Abhi cries on her father's shoulder but Raghuram does not shed a single tear.
+Abhi cries on her father's shoulder but Raghu does not shed a single tear.
 He happily sends Abhi with Jogi and walks out of the airport.
 He suddenly laughs hysterically, much to Ravi and Anu's shock.
-In the present, where Raghuram brings Sudhakar to his home.
-Ravi had married Jasvinder Kaur.
-Raghuram tells Sudhakar that daughters are the sweetest blessings from God and they should be proud parents.
+In the present, where Raghu brings Sudhakar to his home.
+Ravi had married Jasbeer Kaur.
+Raghu tells Sudhakar that daughters are the sweetest blessings from God and they should be proud parents.
 He also warns him that time flies by real quickly and that he has to enjoy the maximum with his daughter.
 When they get a call from Abhi from Delhi, everyone leaves Sudhakar alone in the room with his daughter.
 Sudhakar turns to his daughter and smiles happily at her, which she returns.